 The limitation is temporal.
 None of these screeners can check whether P/E stayed below 15 for 5 consecutive years.
 They cannot verify that free cash flow grew every single year, because they only see the latest value or a trailing average.
 That distinction matters.
 A company that happened to dip below 15 P/E last quarter after years at 40 looks identical to one that traded below 15 for a decade.

 Natural language screening removes the dropdown constraint.
-You describe a condition in English - including conditions that span multiple periods - and Claude translates it into a query against the full historical database.
+You describe a condition in English (including conditions that span multiple periods), and Claude translates it into a query against the full historical dataset.
 The screen runs across every company, checking every relevant period individually.

 Screening for undervalued stocks